Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

 The key difference between this sampler and the deterministic sampler \eqref{eqn:ode-sampling} is that: (i) there exists an additional pre-factor of $1/2$ on $s_t$ in the deterministic sampler; and (ii) the stochastic sampler injects additional noise $Z_t$ in each step.

-In contrast to deterministic samplers, the stochastic samplers have received more theoretical attention, with the state-of-the-art results established by \citet{chen2022sampling,chen2022improved}.
+In contrast to deterministic samplers, the stochastic samplers have received more theoretical attention, with the state-of-the-art results established by \citet{chen2022sampling,chen2022improved} as well as a very recent paper \citet{benton2023linear}.
 The elementary approach developed in the current paper is also applicable towards understanding this type of samplers, leading to the following non-asymptotic theory.

 \begin{theos} Suppose that \eqref{eq:assumption-data-bounded} holds true.
 Equipped with the estimates in Assumption~\ref{assumption:score-estimate} and the learning rate schedule \eqref{eqn:alpha-t}, the stochastic sampler \eqref{eqn:sde-sampling} achieves